Sistemas-Distribuidos-UFG/AcquilaSantosRocha/WebServices/README.md

 1.7.
 Componentes
 ---------------------
 1.7.
-Componentes: SOAP, WSDL, and UDDI
+Componentes: WSDL, and UDDI
 ---------------------